-- Symptomatic residents should not participate in group or social activities. - No other changes to group or social activities are required at this point in the investigation.
+- Symptomatic residents are not recommended to participate in group or social activities with other residents. - Symptomatic residents may continue to participate in social activities with visitors and DFSPs.
+This includes going outdoors and participating in 1:1 activities as long as additional precautions are followed such as enhanced hand hygiene, masking and physical distancing. - No other changes to group or social activities are required at this point in the investigation.